crowdcent/numerblox/CONTRIBUTING.md

 # How to contribute

 We are using a project setup called [nbdev](https://nbdev.fast.ai/) to easily develop code, documentation and tests within Jupyter notebooks.
-If you are using the library and do not want to contribute, don't worry about this.
-Just pip install and you are good to go!
+If you are using the library and have to interest in contributing, don't worry about this.
+Just `pip install numerblox` and you are good to go!

 Else, thanks a lot for wanting to help us out with this project!
-If you are thinking of contributing and are not familiar with nbdev, it may take some time to learn nbdev development.
+If you are thinking of contributing and are not familiar with `nbdev`, it may take some time to learn nbdev development.
 We are happy to help out and point you to documentation or videos to learn more.
+You can also always ask questions in [the numerblox Rocketchat channel](https://rocketchat.numer.ai/channel/numerblox).

-If you are interested in the full scope of what nbdev has to offer, check out this tutorial with Jeremy Howard:
+If you are interested in the full scope of what nbdev has to offer, check out this tutorial by Jeremy Howard:
 [https://youtu.be/Hrs7iEYmRmg](https://youtu.be/Hrs7iEYmRmg).

 Why are we using nbdev?
 To learn more about the rationale behind nbdev: